1rosehip/coding-games-for-kids-to-learn-programming/README.md

 - Move the person to the left bottom corner
 - Move the person to tht left top corner
 - Move the person to the center

+## Lesson 3

+In this lesson we are going to add an image for the game person.

+### Parent
+- Tell the kid about the [img tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) and add with the kid an image located [here](https://github.com/1rosehip/coding-games-for-kids-to-learn-programming/tree/master/img/cats) to the person's DIV.
+- Set image width to be 100px.
+- Refer to **lesson-3/index.html** folder as reference.

+### Kid Tasks
+- Ask the kid to change width and height of the person DIV to be big enough to contain the cat image.
+- Ask the kid to draw his / her own person in the favorite graphic editor and insert instead of the cat.